SoftBank, Deutsche Telekom Discussing T-Mobile Buyout

-Hope in one hand and C R A P in the other, see which one fills up faster?
 What people fail to understand is that running a large company with lots of customers costs lots of money!
 Prices will absolutely go up if Sprint purchases T-Mobile and along ...

 The reality is that status quo is a false choice.